enrico404/FitnessVillage/README.md

 # Testing
  python3 manage.py test <app_name>

- if you have problem on creation of the testing database, you have to run the following commands:
+ if you have problems on creation of the testing database, you have to run the following commands:
  - open a mysql terminal:
     - use dbFitnessVillage;
     - grant all on test_dbFitnessVillage.* to 'userFitnessVillage'@'localhost';